 Saskatchewan Family Literacy Hub Program Family Literacy Hubs (FLHs) are designated service providers within a geographic region that work with libraries, schools, and community partners to provide family literacy programs, services, and supports for families.
 FLHs are offered an additional $5,000 to specifically engage with Indigenous community within their region to support family literacy.
 The Ministry of Education offers this additional funding support to one school division, two post-secondary institutions, five community-based organizations

-Saskatchewan Indigenous Subject Headings (SK ISH) Under the umbrella of the Multitype Library Board (MLB), a collaborative project within the library sector was undertaken to engage with Indigenous peoples in Saskatchewan to update the terms used in libraries to describe places, group names, languages or cultural practices.
-The results of this work will be available for use by all Saskatchewan libraries October 2023.
+Saskatchewan Indigenous Subject Headings (SK ISH) Under the umbrella of the Multitype Library Board, the goal of the Saskatchewan Indigenous Subject Headings (SK ISH) project was to work with Indigenous Peoples and groups across Saskatchewan to update the terms used in libraries to describe places, group names, languages or cultural practices.
+These terms have been translated into subject headings for use by libraries across Saskatchewan.
+Results of the project.
 The Ministry of Education, public, post-secondary, school and special libraries in the province

 Sawêyihtotân project The ministry works in partnership with the Saskatoon Tribal Council through the Sawêyihtotân project that provides outreach and follow-up support to vulnerable and homeless individuals, including youth, in Saskatoon.
 The program is an Indigenous – led initiative that uses case management approaches that are culturally relevant and safe, including access to spiritual guidance and cultural supports.
 Ministry of Social Services